pricesearcher/colombia/README.md

 # Colombia

-NOTE: this is a **public** repo - deliberately - please DO NOT commit anything that should be Pricesearcher Copyright.
+NOTE: this is a **public** repo - deliberately - please DO NOT commit anything that constitutes Pricesearcher IP - if in doubt, ask.

 An example project repo to demonstrate an ideal configuration for developing JavaScript / Nodes projects in docker.